FullByte/FullByte.github.io/docs/make/art/lego-qr-code.md

 50x50 → 50
 ```

-Since a QR-Code has the same length as hight any of the above values would fit perfectly on a given lego base plate.
+Now that I know my options for base plates, I need to know how many pixels I need for the QR Code.

-The initial idea of using the value `https://0xfab1.net/make/lego/qr-code` and therewith referencing to this page doesn't result in a perfect match despite trying different paddings:
+The initial idea was to use this URL as the QR Code value `https://0xfab1.net/make/lego/qr-code`. (and old link to this page)
+Because, despite trying different paddings, the result is too big for even the largest base plate, i luckily didn't proceed with this approach:

 ``` txt
 7% padding:  29x29 or *2 for double width = 58x58